Super has no-code themes and styling options, but you can also use Custom Code snippets for more advanced styling and third-party scripts.

 - Use CSS for adding CSS code for styling (the CSS will apply to every page)

-Applying custom code to a single page
+Page level changes - Applying custom code to a single page

 To apply custom code to a specific page, not the whole site, head into Pages on your Super site dashboard.